vermicida/data-streaming-spark/README.md

-# San Francisco crime incidents

-## Using Apache Spark Structured Streaming
+# SF Crime Statistics with Spark Streaming

-TBD
+In this project, we will be provided with a real-world dataset, extracted from Kaggle, on San Francisco crime incidents, and you will provide statistical analyses of the data using Apache Spark Structured Streaming.

 ## Table of contents